microsoft/Briefcase/README.md

 ```

 # What is it?
-_Workspace_ was created to manage all your authoring time service connection strings and *dataset* references in a *resources.yaml*
+_Briefcase_ was created to manage all your authoring time service connection strings and *dataset* references in a *resources.yaml*
 usually located at the root of your git repository.
 The provided libraries aims to simplify access by automating authentication and natural integration with service specific SDKs.
 Futhermore we aim for tooling support (e.g. list storage accounts in VSCode).